-Eligibility Factors for ICANN Directors, GNSO Council Members, ALAC Members, ccNSO Council Members
+Eligibility Factors for ICANN Directors, PTI Directors, GNSO Council Members, ALAC Members, ccNSO Council Members

 Eligibility Factors for ICANN Directors

-- No person who serves in any capacity (including as a liaison) on any Supporting Organization Council shall simultaneously serve as a Director or liaison to the Board.
-[Details on this restriction are explained in the [Bylaws Article VI, Section 4.2]
+- No person who serves in any capacity (including as a liaison) on any Supporting Organization Council (as used in the ICANN Bylaws) or Advisory Committee (as used in the ICANN Bylaws) shall simultaneously serve as a Director of the Corporation.
+[Article 5, Section 5.3.2]

 Eligibility Factors for GNSO Council Members

 No more than one officer, director, or employee of any particular corporation or other organization (including its subsidiaries and affiliates) shall serve on the GNSO Council at any given time.
-[Bylaws Article X, Section 3.5]
+[Bylaws Article 11, Section 11.3(e)]

 Eligibility Factors for ALAC Members

-The five members of ALAC selected by the NomCom shall include one citizen of a country within each of the five Geographic Region (Europe; Asia/Australia/Pacific Islands; Latin America/Caribbean Islands; Africa; and North America) established according to [Bylaws Article VI, Section 5].
-The annual selection is governed by [Bylaws Article XI, Section 2.4(b)].
+The five members of ALAC selected by the NomCom shall include one citizen of a country within each of the five Geographic Region (Europe; Asia/Australia/Pacific Islands; Latin America/Caribbean Islands; Africa; and North America) established according to Bylaws Article7, Section 7.5.
+[Bylaws Article 12, Section 12.2(d)(ii)]

 Eligibility Factors for ccNSO Council Members